-This will impact all students, but particularly the 10 percent of students in the United States who are considered English language learners (ELLs).
+Distance learning impacts all students, but particularly the 10 percent of students in the United States who are considered English language learners (ELLs).
 There is at least one English language learner in the majority of American high schools.

 These students and their families may require special assistance during distance learning.
 From letters home to parent-teacher conferences to individual learning plans (ILPs), educators must make a conscious effort to communicate in more than one language in order to achieve mutual understanding.

-What Defines an English Language Learner?
+What Defines an ELL?

-Are There A Lot of English Language Learners?
+Are There a Lot of ELLs?

-The Distance-Learning Challenge
+The Distance Learning Challenge

-Typically ELLs have one-to-one contact with English Language Learners.
+Typically, ELLs have one-to-one contact with English Language Learners.
 ELLs and their teachers have a routine.
 During distance learning, explanations that were implicit now must become explicit.

 Our checklist covers: